stephencweiss/stephencharlesweiss.com/content/blog/2019-04-18/error-handling-address-in-use.md

 Still, killing the process multiple times from the console didn’t work, so I went in search of the process ID (PID) to kill it specifically.

-There are multiple ways to do this, but the one that worked for me out of the box (on Mac) was `lsof` which is the “list open files” program.<sup>1</sup>
+There are multiple ways to do this, but the one that worked for me out of the box (on Mac) was `lsof` which is the "list open files" program.<sup>1</sup>

 The `-i` flag allows for inclusion of specific ports.